 The Apgar Visitor Center also organizes an astronomy program, and you can join it if it is currently available and something you’re interested in.

-After you park your car, you will need to take the left fork from the lot across the Quarter Circle Bridge.
-From there, you will take to the right and walk for half a mile before arriving at the actual trailhead for Apgar Lookout.
+After you park your car, take the left fork from the lot across the Quarter Circle Bridge.
+From there, you will head to the right and walk for half a mile before arriving at the actual trailhead for Apgar Lookout.

-Although the trail may seem easy during the start, the latter part of the hike definitely is difficult for those that are not well-versed in hiking (and winter hiking).
+Although the trail may seem easy during the start, the latter part of the hike definitely is difficult for those that are not well-experienced in winter hiking.

 However, if you have the chance to successfully complete the hike, you will be greeted by a spectacular view from Apgar Lookout over the park!